 This is an important window into your company and lets your clients get to know it.
 Make a good impression, because people tend to deal with those they know, and like.

 Make it easy to communicate

 Use your company profile to start a conversation and build a community.
 There are many touch points in the customer purchase journey and your business invests in a lot of them.

-It’s important to include not only your address, phone fax and website but other means of communication like social networks and forums.
+It’s important to include not only your address, phone, email, support lines, and website, but other means of communication like social networks and forums.

 Your value proposition could be the decisive factor in the success or failure of your business.
 It sets the tone for your brand and builds a relationship with your stakeholders.
 All you want to achieve with a good company profile is embodied in a good value proposition.